- Our Industry

 The below outlines the steps required and support available to guide potential candidates through the process.

-There are four steps to becoming a NAATI certified Indigenous language interpreter.
+There are four steps to becoming a NAATI certified interpreter for Aboriginal and Torres Strait Islander Languages.

 Interpreters need strong listening and speaking skills in English and Language to interpret accurately and quickly in different settings with different speakers.